sammcj/Ender-3-V2-Neo/README.md

 #### Previous Upgrades

-I'm no longer using these upgrades
+I'm no longer using these upgrades, but I'm keeping them here for reference.

 - E3D/Creality Titan Extruder
 - Hero Me Gen 7